-- The certificate must be certified by a certificate authority (which excludes self-signed certificates) - By default, the certificate must be located in the "Personal" Certificate Store (it represents the personal identity of the user who wants to open a VPN tunnel to the corporate network) To use the Windows Machine Certificate Store, the MACHINESTORE property must be set to 1 when installing the software.

-Microsoft provides a standard management tool (certmgr.msc) to manage the certificates in the Windows Certificate Store.
+- The certificate must be certified by a certificate authority (which excludes self-signed certificates) - By default, the certificate must be located in the "Personal" Certificate Store (it represents the personal identity of the user who wants to open a VPN tunnel to the corporate network) To use the Windows Machine Certificate Store, the MACHINESTORE property must be set to 1 when installing the software. - Refer to the "Deployment Guide" for the corresponding instructions. - Microsoft provides a standard management tool (certmgr.msc) to manage the certificates in the Windows Certificate Store.
 To run this tool, go to the Windows Start menu and then enter certmgr.msc in the Search for programs or files field.